getsentry/sentry/src/sentry/api/endpoints/notifications/notification_actions.md

 ## Setting up new triggers, services, or targets

-If you need to setup new types or triggers, services or targets, you can do so by extending the relevant enums in the `notificationaction.py`.
+If you need to setup new types of triggers, services or targets, you can do so by extending the relevant enums in the `notificationaction.py`.
 Services and Targets can only be extended by modifying these enums.
 There are a few triggers that exist in getsentry, which require modifying the
 `GetsentryTriggerAction` enum in that repository.